 Monitoring is the main thing that system administrator has.
-Admins are needed for monitoring, and monitoring is needed for admins.
+Admins need monitoring and monitoring needs admins !

 The monitoring paradigm itself has changed over the past few years.
 A new era has already come, and if you monitor the infrastructure as just set of servers nowadays – you do not monitor almost anything.